prolificinteractive/kiwi-blocks-demo/BLOG_POST.md

       });
 ```

-And write tests for the applications expected behavior:
+And test the application's expected behavior:

 ``` objective-c
 it(@"Should callback with error", ^{